-For more information about the features that are supported by ApsaraDB RDS for SQL Server, see Features of ApsaraDB RDS for SQL Server.
+For more information about the features that are supported by ApsaraDB RDS for SQL Server, see SQL Server 2019.

 - Database: A database is a logical unit that is created on an RDS instance.
 One RDS instance can have multiple databases.
-Each database must have a unique name on the RDS instance where it is created.
+Each database must have a unique name on the RDS instance on which the database created.

 - Region and zone: Each region is a physical data center.
-Each region contains a number of isolated locations that are known as zones.
-Each zone has an independent power supply and network.
-For more information, visit the Alibaba Cloud's Global Infrastructure page.
+Each region has multiple isolated locations known as zones.
+Each zone has its own independent power supply and network.
+For more information, see Global infrastructure of Alibaba Cloud.

 |On-premises database||A database that is deployed in a data center or a database that is not deployed on an ApsaraDB RDS instance.|